Frequently

 Why is denture relining necessary?

-• Your dentures become loose
+• Your dentures feel loose

-• Your teeth are extracted
+• You’ve had teeth extracted

-• Your dentures have just been repaired
+• Your dentures were recently repaired

-• You are experiencing constant discomfort
+• You’re experiencing ongoing discomfort

 What is the difference between a hard reline and a soft reline?